stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 be to use the `EitherT` monad transformer from `Control.Monad.Either`.

 Another option is to use an effect type with proper error handling.
-Such a type is provided by the idris2-rio library, which comes with a very simple data type for stack-safe, effectful `IO` actions plus error handling called `RIO`.
-If we want to use a heterogeneous sum (from `Data.List.Quantifiers`) to group different types of errors, the name changes to `App`, and that is what we are going to use here.
+Such a type is provided by the idris2-async library, which comes with a powerful monad for running applications concurrently with proper error handling.

 We start with populating the database with some data.
 Below are lists of students, exams, problems, and links between